Your browser's security settings have disabled Javascript, which is required to use this web site effectively.

 Tips for Shucking

-If the above paragraph has you wanting to head to your local seafood market to purchase some Wellfleets and try out your new mojito mignonette, it may be a good idea for you to brush up on your shucking skills!
+If you want to buy some Wellfleets from a seafood market, it's a good idea to improve your shucking skills!
 Here are a few tips and tricks that might help when it comes to opening an oyster.
 Don't forget to wear your gloves and use a towel when holding the oyster - you don't want to cut yourself!

 1. Hold oyster flat side up so that cup is on the bottom.
 Have hinge pointing toward you.